waynchi/HumanEditBench/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape EditBench
+- Thanks to all contributors who have helped shape HumanEditBench
 - Special thanks to the open source community for continuous support

 ## Contact